-Maximally fertile couples have only an approximately 30-percent chance of conception in a given menstrual cycle, and average monthly fecundity is 20 percent.
-Estimates of miscarriages and early pregnancy loss vary, ranging from about 15 percent to 30 percent.
+Maximally fertile couples have only an approximately 30% chance of conception in each menstrual cycle, and average monthly fecundity is 20%.
+Estimates of pregnancy loss range from about 15% to 30%.
 Available data suggest that LDA has the potential to favorably impact several aspects of reproduction, including conception, implantation, early pregnancy loss, late fetal death, low birth weight, placental insufficiency, and preterm birth.
 LDA is widely available, inexpensive, and has few maternal side effects.

-Study Design & Progress
+Study Design and Progress

-- EAGeR Papers (PDF - 269 KB)
+EAGeR Publications (PDF 261 KB)

-- Katherine Laughon Grantz, M.D., M.S.
+- Katherine Laughon Grantz, M.S., M.D.

 - Keewan Kim, Ph.D.